Generation

 Generating even greater innovation

-The Shepard Energy Centre is already showing how innovation can lead to more, effective, efficient and environmentally friendly ways to generate electricity.
+The Shepard Energy Centre is already showing how innovation can lead to more effective and efficient ways to generate electricity.

 Now thanks to NRG and Canada’s Oil Sands Innovation Alliance’s (COSIA) Carbon XPRIZE, it has become home to leading research into how CO2 emissions can be converted into other useful products.